A Comprehensive Dataset for Human vs. AI Generated Text Detection: Conclusion

 By bridging real-world journalism with modern LLM-generated content, our dataset establishes a rigorous benchmark for advancing AI-generated text detection in domains where content authenticity and journalistic integrity are important.
 The low baseline results underscore the difficulty of these tasks and the substantial room for methodological innovation in this critical research area.

 Future research could include expanding the dataset to other languages and modalities.
-LLM generated news can potentially be made more human-like challenging via in-context learnining \cite{patwa2024enhancing}, finetunining \cite{kaddour2024syntheticdatagenerationlowresource} or agentic systems \cite{song2025learninggeneralizationpatternsevaluationdriven} to teach LLMs to generate more human-like text.
+LLM generated news can potentially be made more human-like challenging via in-context learning \cite{patwa2024enhancing}, or finetuning \cite{kaddour2024syntheticdatagenerationlowresource} to teach LLMs to generate more human-like text.
 More sophisticated methods to detect AI generated text is also an interesting line of future work.